crilab/From-Docker-to-Kubernetes/plan.md

 Assume the user has a basic understanding of Docker and is now looking to learn Kubernetes.

-Assume the user is running Kubernetes locally (e.g., via MicroK8s or Minikube), and tailor all network-related explanations accordingly.
-Clearly highlight how the behavior differs from deployments on real cloud platforms.

-Plan the subsections and subsubsections appropriately.
+Maintain a fluent, pedagogical tone.

+Plan a clear heading structure to eliminate the need for bullet points or numbered lists.

-Maintain a fluent, pedagogical tone while avoiding excessive reliance on bullet points and numbered lists.
+Maintain a fluent, pedagogical tone with oversimplifications to keep the text clean.

-Prefer oversimplifications to overly detailed explanations.

  -->